pi-top/pi-top-Python-SDK/README.rst

 About
 -----

 This SDK aims to provide an easy-to-use framework for managing a pi-top.
-It includes a Python 3 package (`pitop`), with several modules for interfacing with a range of pi-top devices and peripherals It also contains CLI utilities, to interact with your pi-top using the terminal.
+It includes several Python 3 packages and modules for interfacing with a range of pi-top devices and peripherals.
+It also contains CLI utilities for interacting with your pi-top using the terminal.

 The SDK is included out-of-the-box with pi-topOS.

 Ensure that you keep your system up-to-date to enjoy the latest features and bug fixes.

-This library is installed as a Python 3 module called `pitop`.
-It includes several submodules that allow you to easily interact with most of the hardware inside a pi-top.

 You can easily connect different components of the system using the modules available in the library: